 My Ethics Statement

-This statement governs my principles regarding my activities as a content creator.
+This statement governs my principles regarding my online activities.
 I’ve made this information public for transparency, consistency, and fairness in my dealings with viewers, readers, employers, and sponsors alike.
 It is a list of my expectations from others, but it also a list of what others can expect from me.

 Personal Information